globecampus.ca ~ Serious illness gets serious attention

 This fall, the Markham District High School student has been accepted to Queen's University as a chancellor's scholarshiprecipient, where she will study science in hopes of becoming a physician or medical researcher .

 Next summer, she will continue her research at McGill.
 She found that, while the live yeast cells were successful inbreaking down urea, one of toxins created by kidney failure, one result was an accumulation of ammonia, another toxin.
+She is looking at a species of E. coli bacteria to counteract the ammonia.

 Ms. Shah also volunteers at the Markham Stouffville Hospital , helping orient children before their surgeries.

 She is also on the Mayor's Youth Task Force, helping advise on youth programs.
+Perri Tutelman, 16, Richmond, B.C.

 Concerned about breast cancer, Perri Tutelman began to research the potential of an herb in decreasing the effects ofchemotherapy.
 At the same time, the Grade 11 student at SIDES school is dedicated to helping children with lifethreatening illnesses and established the Cures for Kids Foundation.